bediger4000/infinite-fake-website/README.md

 There's too many ways to configure Apache for me to tell you where to put this.
 But it does need to be either in `httpd.conf` or some file included by `httpd.conf`.

 You replace `SomeUglyBot` by a string that appears in the User Agent of some organization that you want to mess with.
-I find that "AhrefsBot" and "Ezooms" are two good candidate User Agent sub-strings.
+I find that "AhrefsBot" and "MJ12bot" are two good candidate User Agent sub-strings.

 ## Effects